API Reference

 citrine.delta_k_matrix

-delta_k_matrix(lambda_p: Wavelength, lambda_s: Wavelength, lambda_i: Wavelength, crystal: Crystal, temperature: float = None) -> np.ndarray
+delta_k_matrix(lambda_p: Wavelength, lambda_s: Wavelength, lambda_i: Wavelength, crystal: Crystal, temperature: float = None) -> float | NDArray[np.floating]

-Calculate the Δk matrix for the phase matching function using the wavevector.
+Calculate the Δk matrix for the phase matching function using the wavevector

 Parameters: